TelemTobi/PlayKit/README.md

 ### 1) Choose a playlist type
 PlayKit supports two presentation styles via `PlaylistType`, covering both stories and reels use cases with minimal setup:
 - `.tapThrough`: stacked players where only the active item is visible; perfect for stories or paging flows.
-You own the gestures—wire your tap/drag handlers to update `PlaylistController` (e.g., `advanceToNext()`, `moveToPrevious()`, `setCurrentIndex(_:)`).
+You own the gestures and the overlays—wire your tap/drag handlers to update `PlaylistController` (e.g., `advanceToNext()`, `moveToPrevious()`, `setCurrentIndex(_:)`) and compose your overlay in SwiftUI/UIKit as you prefer.
-- `.verticalFeed`: a vertically scrolling feed (reels-style) where the most visible cell becomes the current item; scrolling and index changes are handled for you.
+- `.verticalFeed`: a vertically scrolling feed (reels-style) where the most visible cell becomes the current item; scrolling, index changes, and per-item overlays are handled for you.

 ### 2) Create a controller and items
 ```swift